Pan-I/Crazy-Snake/README.md

 ---
 ## 📍Attributions 👥

-The project is heavily inspired by the following video: [Beginner Godot Tutorial - Make a Snake Game in 10 Minutes!](https://www.youtube.com/watch?v=DlRP-UBR-2A)
+The project is initially inspired by, and was made v0.1 by the following video: [Beginner Godot Tutorial - Make a Snake Game in 10 Minutes!](https://www.youtube.com/watch?v=DlRP-UBR-2A)

 The credits for the audio used, are in [**ATTRIBUTIONS.md**](https://github.com/Pan-I/Crazy-Snake/tree/main/readme_links/ATTRIBUTIONS.md)